SUMMER CORN SOUP

 1 1/2 teaspoons sea salt

-1. Place the reserved corncobs in a stockpot or large enough pot to hold them.
+1. Place the reserved corncobs in a STOCK POT large enough to hold them.
 Barely cover the cobs with cold water.

 2. Bring cobs to a boil over high heat, reduce the heat to a simmer and cook for 30 minutes, skimming any impurities that rise to the top.

-3. Meanwhile, in a pan large enough to hold the corn kernels at a depth of about one inch, add the butter and melt it over a medium flame.
+3. Meanwhile, IN A 6 QUART POT, add the butter and melt it over a medium flame.
 Add the corn kernels and salt and cook the kernels, covered with a tight lid, over medium-low heat.
 Stir the mixture frequently until tender.
 Do not allow the kernels to brown.

 4. When the corn stock and kernels are both done, cover the kernels with the stock by about 1 inch.
 Reserve the rest of the stock.
 Cook over medium heat until the corn is tender.